-As a marketer, you have no shortage of tools at your disposal—digital ads, print ads, social media, content marketing, email marketing—the list goes on.
-However, a recent report indicates that one marketing channel rules them all: live events.
+As a marketer, you have no shortage of tools at your disposal.
+Digital ads, print ads, social media, content marketing and email marketing—the list goes on.
+However, a recent report indicates that one channel rules them all: live events or event marketing.

 Why You Need an Event Marketing Strategy